Find Cheap Auto Insurance Quotes in Your Area

 Having a homeowners policy is also important.
 If your dwelling insurance is anything but homeowners — such as renters or condo — then expect the discount to drop in half.
 The 17% discount becomes 9% if you have a renters policy.
 Without any sort of dwelling insurance — for example, you bundle an auto policy with an umbrella policy — the best discount you can expect is 5%.

 Also, don't forget that the secondary policy, like your homeowners insurance, will also receive a discount.
 On its website, Allstate claims policyholders receive up to 35% off.
 At State Farm, we saw a 15% discount.
 We discuss more at length about bundling homeowners policies here.
 Remember that homeowners policies are usually more expensive than what you will pay for auto insurance, so a sizable discount on that premium can make bundling even more worthwhile.

-The golden rule of auto insurance, and really all types of insurance, is to shop around.
-If you are dedicated to saving money on your annual premium, then you need to obtain quotes from every insurer in your area.
+The golden rule of finding cheap auto insurance is to shop around.
+If you are dedicated to saving money on your annual premium, then you need to get auto insurance quotes from top insurers available in your area.
 Take inventory of everything you want insured and see what is the most affordable option.
 There's no point in switching to Allstate to save 15% if its auto insurance policy is 20% more expensive than your current one.
-And there's little point of bundling with Geico since they just offer a 3% discount on your auto policy.
-At the end of the day, bundling can be a great way to save so long as one company is offering you the strongest prices of anyone else.
+And there's little point of bundling with Geico if you'll only get a 3% discount on your auto policy.
+At the end of the day, bundling can be a great way to save if one company is offering you the best prices overall.